Dermatologist Recommended Acne Treatments

 Throughout the history of medicine, dermatologists and pharmaceutical companies have studied acne to help try and identify how to prevent the cause of acne and treat/eradicate this skin condition.
 Unfortunately, while there are many various attempts at preventing, managing and treating acne, there is no golden arrow for everyone.

 Acne is a skin condition that has to be treated on an individual basis, which is why acne treatments vary depending on the course of treatment your dermatologist has prescribed for you.
-This will be bespoke to you based on the type of acne you have and the required treatment, the location of the acne, whether the acne is scarring or pimpled.
+This acne treatment programme will be bespoke to you based on the type of acne you have and the required treatment, the location of the acne, whether the acne is scarring or pimpled.
 Alongside this, they will consider your skin type and how dry/oily this might be.

 There are standard practices for acne treatments that will be followed.
-Naturally, this may range from the type of acne medication that is recommended, whether a hormonal digestive or a lotion cream for the skin or in cases of extreme scarring; chemical peeling and/or laser acne treatments.
+Naturally, this may range from the type of acne medication that is recommended, whether a hormonal digestive or a topical lotion cream for the skin or in cases of extreme scarring; chemical peeling and/or laser acne treatments.

 DERMATOLOGIST RECOMMENDED ACNE TREATMENTS